paulcheeba/window-controls-next/README.md

 ### Remember Pinned Windows
 When enabled, pinned sheets are remembered by Document UUID and restored on next load.

-### Maximize
-Optional maximize button to expand a sheet to available space.

 # Credits
 * Original module concept and early implementations: JeansenVaars